 The Law Department looks for candidates who are committed to public service, pursuing justice and serving the common good.
 To best serve the City we represent, the Law Department seeks individuals from a variety of backgrounds who can bring different perspectives to contribute to the work of the office.
 The Law Department also seeks candidates who want to contribute to a work environment that values teamwork, inclusion and respect.
 Finally, for second year summer intern candidates, as many of our second year interns work in litigating divisions, the Law Department seeks candidates who have experience in moot court, trial advocacy, debate, public speaking, or litigation/mediation clinics or internships.

 The Law Department participates in the on-campus interviewing process at law schools and job fairs, and we also accept applications through our online application system.
-Second year students may apply through our online portal after August 1, 2022.
-First year law students may apply through this same link after December 1, 2022.
+For the 2024 Summers Honors Program, second year students may apply through our online application portal after August 1, 2023.
+First year law students may apply through this same link after December 1, 2023.

 Applications can be addressed to: